lumeland/lume.land/docs/core/loaders.md

 }
 ```

-To use this template engine, pass it as the third argument of the `loadPages`
+To use this template engine, pass it to the options argument of the `loadPages`
 function:

 ```ts